open5e/open5e/source/characters/advancement.rst

 When your character gains a level, his or her class often grants additional features, as detailed in the class description.
 Some of these features allow you to increase your ability scores, either increasing two scores by 1 each or increasing one score by 2.
-You can’t increase an ability score above 20.
-In addition, every character’s proficiency bonus increases at certain levels.
+You can't increase an ability score above 20.
+In addition, every character's proficiency bonus increases at certain levels.

 Each time you gain a level, you gain 1 additional Hit Die.
 Roll that Hit